wazuh/wazuh-documentation/source/getting-started/use_cases/containers_security.rst

 - **Wazuh agent deployment to Docker hosts and Kubernetes nodes:** For a self-managed infrastructure, the deployment of the :ref:`Wazuh agent <wazuh_agent>` provides a comprehensive set of security capabilities, such as malware detection, file integrity monitoring, configuration assessment, log data analysis, vulnerability detection, and active responses.

-- **Integration with hosted infrastructure providers (e.g., Google GKE, Amazon EKS, etc.):** In this case, the Wazuh modules for cloud security monitoring download the managed service audit logs for security analysis.
+- **Integration with hosted infrastructure providers:** In this case, the Wazuh modules for cloud security monitoring download the managed service audit logs for security analysis.
+Wazuh integrates with hosted infrastructure providers such as Google GKE, Amazon EKS, and more.

 Example of security alerts at an infrastructure level: